DELAHAIE-JB/DELAHAIE-JB/README.md

 - 👋 Hi, I’m @[JB-DELAHAIE](https://github.com/JB-DELAHAIE)
-- 👀 This account is only for storing personnal projects
+- 👀 This account is only for storing personnal projects under RL name
-- 💻 Every other projects is stored on a private account
+- 💻 Every other projects is stored on a "private" account
 - 📫 To reach me see my [curriculum vitae](https://jb-delahaie.github.io/cv) or the [PDF](https://github.com/JB-DELAHAIE/cv/raw/main/pdf.pdf)
-- 🌐 You can also see my [website](https://jb-delahaie.github.io/site) ✋
+- 🌐 You can also see my [website](https://jb-delahaie.github.io/site)
+- 💬 Or talk with me on [LinkedIn](https://www.linkedin.com/in/jean-baptiste-delahaie/) ✋